mediastandardstrust/superfastmatch/_sources/examples.txt

     # Wait until finished
     ./manage.py associate

-The scraper process takes about 3 hours to cache all the legislation files and then about n hours to index them.
+The scraper process takes about 3 hours to cache the 1.1GB of legislation files and then about n hours to index them.